sunnypatel314/FetchRewardsMLTest/README.md

   ```
   docker run -p 8000:8000 receipts_predictor
   ```
-- Port 8000 should be ready for your HTTP requests.
+- Port 8000 on your localhost should be ready for your HTTP requests:

 ## Running with Python (Slow/Manual Setup)
 - Clone this repository: